Elvis and the Baracuta jacket

 If it is in fact a Baracuta, it must have been custom made for the movie.
 But it is more likely this jacket was a one-off (based on both the Baracuta and the McGregor windbreakers), designed specifically for Dean’s character.

-Since the jacket was introduced in the USA, in the early 50’s, it had become widely popular among teenagers because many stars were wearing the jacket.
-Next to Elvis and James Dean, also Frank Sinatra helped popularize the G9.
-And since Ryan O’Neal often wore the jacket in the 60’s TV mega-hit Peyton Place, the jacket even earned itself a nickname: the Harrington, after O’Neal’s character Rodney Harrington!
+Since the jacket was introduced in the USA in the early 50’s, it had become popular among teenagers because many stars were wearing the jacket.
+Next to Presley and Dean, also Sinatra helped popularize the G9.
+Since Ryan O’Neal often wore the jacket in the 60’s hit Peyton Place, the jacket even got itself a nickname: the Harrington, after O’Neal’s character Rodney Harrington!

 McQueen regulary wore the jacket, both on and off screen, and the Baracuta-company could not have wished for a better free commercial when Steve McQueen appeared on the frontcover of LIFE magazine in 1963 wearing his G9.